Alan Dukes: Rainbow Coalition

-Bruton brought him back to the front bench in September 1992, shortly before the general election in November.
-In February 1994, Dukes became involved in a failed attempt to oust Bruton as leader, and subsequently resigned from the front bench.
-Bruton became Taoiseach in December 1994, but Dukes failed to secure a ministerial position despite being one of the most high-profile and experienced members of Fine Gael.
+Bruton brought him back to the front bench in September 1992, shortly before the November 1992 general election.
+In February 1994, Dukes became involved in a failed attempt to oust Bruton as leader and subsequently resigned from the front bench.
+Bruton became Taoiseach in December 1994.
+Dukes was not appointed to cabinet at the formation of the government.

-Two years later, in December 1996, Dukes returned as Minister for Transport, Energy and Communications following the resignation of Michael Lowry.
-At the 1997 general election, Dukes topped the poll in the new Kildare South constituency, but Fine Gael lost power.
-He became Chairman of the Irish Council of the European Movement; in this position he was very involved in advising many of the Eastern European countries who were then applying to join the European Union.
+In December 1996, Dukes returned as Minister for Transport, Energy and Communications following the resignation of Michael Lowry.
+At the 1997 general election, Dukes topped the poll in the new Kildare South constituency, but Fine Gael lost office.
+He became Chairman of the Irish Council of the European Movement; in this position, he was very involved in advising many of the Eastern European countries who were then applying to join the European Union.

 In 2001, he backed Michael Noonan in his successful bid to become leader of Fine Gael.

 Career post-politics

 After 21 years, Dukes lost his Dáil seat at the 2002 general election.
 This contest saw many high-profile casualties for Fine Gael, including Deputy Leader Jim Mitchell, former deputy leader Nora Owen and others.
-Many local commentators felt that Dukes' loss was down to a lack of attention to local issues, for he was highly involved in European projects and had always enjoyed a national profile.
+Many local commentators felt that Dukes's loss was down to a lack of attention to local issues, for he was highly involved in European projects and had always enjoyed a national profile.

-He retired from frontline politics that year, and was subsequently appointed Director General of the Institute of International and European Affairs.
-He remained active within Fine Gael, and served a number of terms as the party's vice-president.
+He retired from frontline politics that year and was subsequently appointed Director General of the Institute of International and European Affairs.
+He remained active within Fine Gael and served several terms as the party's vice-president.

-From 2001 to 2011, Dukes was President of the Alliance Francaise de Dublin, and in June 2004, the French Government appointed him Officier de la Legion d'Honneur.
+From 2001 to 2011, Dukes was President of the Alliance Française in Dublin, and in June 2004, the French Government appointed him an Officer of the Legion of Honour.

 In April 2004, Dukes was awarded the Commander's Cross of the Order of Merit of the Republic of Poland.

 In December 2008, he was appointed by Finance Minister Brian Lenihan Jnr as a public interest director on the board of Anglo Irish Bank.
 The bank was subsequently nationalised, and he served on the board until the IBRC was liquidated in 2013.

 In January 2009, Dukes was a judge on the TG4 reality TV show Feirm Factor.

 From 2011 to 2013, Dukes served as chairman of the Board of Irish Guide Dogs for the Blind.
 In 2011, Dukes founded the think tank Asia Matters, which inked an agreement with the Chinese People's Association for Friendship with Foreign Countries in May 2019.

 Dukes receives annual pension payments of €129,805.